fkohl04/framework-performance/README.md

    Maybe!

-In this article, we want to investigate and concentrate on the third question.
+In this article, I want to focus on the third question.
 How relevant is the choice of a framework when trying to achieve a certain performance?
 How big are the differences between currently commonly used frameworks?

 ## Test setup

-### System
+The overall setup of this test can be found [here](https://github.com/fkohl04/framework-performance).

 Let's think about a possible setup which we can use to compare the performance of different frameworks.